 The lens is a Zeiss Normal 50mm f/1.4 ZE Planar T* Manual Focus Lens for Canon EOS Cameras.
 My method for focusing was to estimate the distance of the nearest leg and dial this into the lens.
 It was fairly hit and miss because they would often walk quickly towards me.
 Aiming for the first leg means that the DOF at f/6.3 will include the eyes and tail.
 When the focus is right it is fantastic and rewarding.
+You ca also see the sharpness on the ground matches exactly where the horse is stood.

 Again you can see how the f/6.3 has given the distant objects a gentle, realistic blur to obligate your attention to the baby.
 Or, you could twist that and say that the foal commands your attention and your attention demands that the foal is sharp.
 How would you feel if the background horses were sharp and the foal blurry?
 Would you keep or discard the image?